shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 * New built-in functions

 Some very handy functions such as `textureOffset`, `texelFetch`, `dFdx`, `textureGrad`, `textureLOD`, etc.
-You can always find the complete lists in [GLSL 3.00 ES Spec](https://www.khronos.org/registry/gles/specs/3.0/GLSL_ES_Specification_3.00.4.pdf)
+You can always find the complete lists in the [GLSL 3.00 ES Spec](https://www.khronos.org/registry/gles/specs/3.0/GLSL_ES_Specification_3.00.4.pdf)

 * `gl_InstanceID` and `gl_VertexID`